Generic name: levonorgestrel emergency contraceptive [ LEE-voe-nor-jes-trel ]

 Ask a doctor or pharmacist before taking levonorgestrel if you regularly use medication for seizures, tuberculosis, or HIV/AIDS.
 Certain medications can make levonorgestrel less effective as an emergency form of contraception.

 Levonorgestrel may slow breast milk production.
-Tell your doctor if you are breast-feeding.
+Tell your doctor if you are breastfeeding.

 How should I take Plan B One-Step?

 If your period is late by 1 week or longer after the expected date, you may be pregnant.
 Get a pregnancy test and contact your doctor if you are pregnant.
-Levonorgestrel will not terminate pregnancy if the fertilized egg has attached to the uterus.
+Levonorgestrel will not terminate a pregnancy if the fertilized egg has attached to the uterus.

 What happens if I miss a dose?